The information in this section explains BRP rules, how a BRP card stores your personal data, and how to report a problem with your identity document.

-WHAT IS A BRP?
+WHAT IS BRP UK?
 Biometric identity cards are immigration documents.

 BRPs are about the same size as the new style photo-driving licence in the United Kingdom.